 UWCM work in very remote and rural communities where households do not have running water and although there are some water taps/pumps, many rely on the local river or stream for their water supply.
 A simple step such as installing a rainwater harvesting tank would enable families to have access to their own supply of water throughout the year and would reduce the amount of time spent each day on fetching water from the nearest source, as well as improving basic health and sanitation.

-Final details of this project will be published as soon as they are agreed but if you would like to have any further information please use our contact form.
+If you would like to have any further information please use our contact form.